 Another mistake people make all the time when purchasing real estate is not checking to see if there are any zoning or building violations.
 Buyers should also check with local building and zoning offices to make sure the property is in compliance with all zoning and building codes, and to learn about any major renovations.
 If violations exist and go uncorrected, legal proceedings can commence against the property owner.

 Are you considering purchasing real estate and want to make sure you don’t make some of the most common real estate investment mistakes?
-If so, please contact experienced Rochester Real Estate Lawyer Robert Friedman today for a free consultation. >
+If so, please contact experienced Rochester Real Estate Lawyer Robert Friedman today for a legal consultation. >